 Biochemistry helps us better understand why the differences between visceral fat and subcutaneous fat are so relevant.
 A higher number of alpha receptors and lower blood flow mean less fat burning.

-Another reason stubborn fat lives where it lives is that those areas have more alpha-receptors, which equals less blood flow.
+Another reason stubborn fat lives where it lives is that those areas have more alpha-receptors, which equals less blood flow, as we saw.
 Less blood flow means that even when fat is released, it won’t easily move out of the area to be burned elsewhere.

 Now Let’s Talk Hormones